wellesley-bisc195/BISC195.jl/docs/src/Assignments/Assignment09.md

   - [ ] Create histogram of filtered sequence lengths
 - [ ] Unique kmer function that discards kmers with ambiguous bases
 - [ ] Kmer set distance function that returns a distance metric

+[1]: The Julia language extension of VS Code loads `Revise.jl` automatically if you have it installed